Dutch prosecutors investigate terrorist motive in Utrecht shooting

 Flags flew at half mast on government buildings across the Netherlands on Tuesday in tribute to the victims.

-Additional reporting by Anthony Deutsch and Tuvan Gumrukcu; Editing by Angus MacSwan and Janet Lawrence
+Additional reporting by Anthony Deutsch, Bart Meijer and Tuvan Gumrukcu; Editing by Angus MacSwan and Janet Lawrence